j256/simpleclassreader/README.md

 [![CircleCI](https://circleci.com/gh/j256/simpleclassreader.svg?style=shield)](https://circleci.com/gh/j256/simpleclassreader)
 [![GitHub License](https://img.shields.io/github/license/j256/simpleclassreader)](https://github.com/j256/simpleclassreader/blob/master/LICENSE.txt)

-Little library that allows you to read class bytes and see all of the class metadata without loading the class which might cause a large amount of class loading from imports.
+library that allows you to read class bytes and see all of the class metadata without loading the class which might cause a large amount of class loading from imports.
 There are a number of times you might want to do this if you wanted to interrogate a class to make sure that it has certain annotations or qualities before incurring the cost of loading it with the ClassLoader.

+This is based (of course) on the [Java class format documentation](https://docs.oracle.com/javase/specs/jvms/se21/html/jvms-4.html).

 Enjoy.
 Gray Watson